MattJGlick/fba-sourcing-analyzer/README.md

 ### Amazon MarketPlace:
 - determine if an item is media/size for fees
 - figure out a way to check to make sure the keepa price isn't $5 cheaper due to shipping.
+  - this might be handled by adding a check to see if az price and new price are within ~7? dollars of each other. if they are then maybe just use the az price. otherwise use the new price

 ### Evaluator:
 - more size evaluation, use dimensions (HxWxD)